Keith Olbermann: Midterm elections donations

+Political violence

+In July 2024, after Attempted assassination of Donald Trump in Pennsylvania, Olbermann tweeted that Ronny Jackson, who served as physician "isn't a doctor" and that Trump "wasn't hit by a bullet".
+After Charlie Kirk was assassinated in September 2025, Olbermann tweeted that Kirk should "burn in hell".
+After the suspension of Jimmy Kimmel in September 2025, Olbermann responded to a tweet from Scott Jennings criticizing Kimmel by stating "You're next, motherfucker."
+This was brought to Jennings' attention by other users and he referred the tweet to FBI director Kash Patel.

 Political positions

 Viewpoints

 Although it began as a traditional newscast, Countdown with Keith Olbermann eventually adopted an opinion-oriented format.
 In a Countdown interview with Al Franken on October 25, 2005, Olbermann noted that in 2003, after having Janeane Garofalo and Franken on his show, a vice president of MSNBC had questioned him on inviting "liberals" on consecutive nights, contrasting that occurrence to the apparent ideological latitude he enjoyed at the time of the second Franken interview.

 In January 2007, The Washington Posts Howard Kurtz wrote that Olbermann was "position[ing] his program as an increasingly liberal alternative to The O'Reilly Factor."
 Much of the program featured harsh criticism of prominent Republicans and right-leaning figures, including those who worked for or supported the George W. Bush administration, 2008 Republican presidential nominee Senator John McCain and running mate Governor Sarah Palin, and rival news commentator Bill O'Reilly, whom Olbermann has routinely dubbed the "Worst Person in the World".

 The October 2007 edition of Playboy carried an Olbermann interview in which he stated, "Al Qaeda really hurt us, but not as much as Rupert Murdoch has hurt us, particularly in the case of Fox News.
-Fox News is worse than Al Qaeda — worse for our society.
+Fox News is worse than Al Qaeda—worse for our society.
 It's as dangerous as the Ku Klux Klan ever was."

 In November 2007, British newspaper The Daily Telegraph placed Olbermann at No. 67 on their Top 100 list of most influential US liberals.
 It said that he used his MSNBC show to promote "an increasingly strident liberal agenda."
 It added that he would be "a force on the Left for some time to come."
 Avoiding ideological self-labeling, Olbermann described his reporting in 2006 to Salon.com, "I don't think in these issues that I'm a liberal; I think that I'm an American.
 I think I'm acting almost as a historian on these particular things".
 During the 2008 Democratic Party primaries, Olbermann frequently chastised presidential aspirant Hillary Clinton for her campaign tactics against her principal opponent, Senator Barack Obama, and made her the subject of two of his "special comments".
 Olbermann has also posted on the liberal blog Daily Kos.